-In this paper, we extend two major strands in the literature: the theoretical work on job creation and destruction; and the evidence on three aspects of employment dynamics (net and gross employment changes and average job tenure) by implementing an extended version of the

-Caballero and Hammour (1994) model on workplace data.
+In this paper, we link two major strands in the literature: the theoretical work on job creation and destruction; and the evidence on employment dynamics (considering net and gross employment changes and average job tenure) by implementing a modified version of the Caballero and Hammour (1994) model on workplace data.
 We present results which provide clear evidence as to the nature of workplaces in which job reallocation is concentrated.
-Our regression results support the major prediction of the model: we find that employment growth is asymmetrically related to expected changes in demand for the output of the workplace; falls in demand have a negative impact which is substantially larger than the positive impact of increases in demand on employment growth.
+We find that employment growth is asymmetrically related to expected changes in demand for the output of the workplace; falls in demand have a negative impact which is larger than the positive impact of increases in demand on employment growth.
 We also find that the absolute change in employment is lower for workplaces that are larger, older, more capital intensive or operating in a less competitive environment.
 Changes in skill requirements and relative wages are found to have a positive effect on job reallocation.
 We found the impacts on average tenure (except in the case of relative wages) are as expected from the model and from these changes in employment.
 Whilst some of the individual coefficients are only modestly significant, overall there is a substantial degree of agreement between the predictions of the model and our empirical results.
 Indeed, given our concentration solely on the firms demand for employees, the success of our empirical explanation for average job tenure is surprising.
 We know that changes in the firms demands for employees captures less than half of the total worker flows for Australia, we might expect to only be able to explain tenure to a similar degree as our other measures of employment dynamics.
 Our finding of a positive relationship between tenure and relative wages clearly suggests that the individual labour supply decisions of employees also need to be addressed within this framework.

 There is a limit to the amount of heterogeneity in workplace job reallocation which partial equilibrium can be expected to explain.
-There is another avenue for future studies to improve upon this work by further considering the causes of this heterogeneity.
+There is a another avenue for future studies to improve upon this work by further considering the causes of this heterogeneity.
 In particular, there is much scope to consider workforce heterogeneity and, for example, the possibility of self selection by low productivity employees for high turnover workplaces.